liborty/indxvec/README.md

 **Version 1.2.13** - Removed no longer needed `unindexf64` from trait `Indices`.

 **Version 1.2.12** - Improved some sort algorithms.
 Removed dev-dependence `devtimer` and updated other dependencies.
 Note that the `sorts()` benchmarking test needs to be run on its own.
-When run under `cargo -test`, together with all the other tests, its timings are unreliable.
+When run under `cargo test -- --nocapture`, together with all the other tests, its timings are unreliable.

 **Version 1.2.11** - Moved the benchmark timing function to its own new crate called `times`.